safacanmetin/safacanmetin.github.io/README.md

 readme:

-HTML and Bootstrap are used.
+HTML, Bootstrap and JS are used.